Baroness Jones calls out 'hypocrisy' as MPs, peers to be exempt from 'misleading the public' law

 The rules require dual nationals to travel to Britain using a British passport.
 The government is temporarily allowing carriers to accept valid passports from many other countries if the holder also has an expired British passport issued in or after 1989.
 But personal details must match.

-“Britons in Greece are among the those highlighting the fact that this is extraordinarily discriminatory against women,” Bennett said.
-Greece and other countries impose naming rules when issuing passports, with Athens requiring women “married to a Greek [to] have their maiden surname [included] as well”, she added.
+“Britons in Greece are among the organisations highlighting the fact that this is extraordinarily discriminatory against women,” Bennett said.
+Greece and other countries impose naming rules when issuing passports, with Athens requiring women “married to a Greek… to have their maiden surname [included] as well”, she added.

-Hanson said he would “look at the specific instance… with regard to Greece, because that has not been drawn to my attention to date”, and contact Bennett directly.
-But he added that there are support mechanisms to ensure people “get proper access” to Britain during the transitional period.
+Hanson said he would “look at the specific instance… with regard to Greece, because that hasn’t been drawn to my attention to date”, and contact Bennett directly.
+But he added that there are support mechanisms to ensure people “get their proper access” to Britain during the transitional period.

-Government guidance on name changes on official documents says the Home Office will “exceptionally consider” permitting people to use a different name if they can show they cannot alter their foreign-issued documents.
+According to government guidance on name changes on official documents, the Home Office will “exceptionally consider” permitting people to use a different name on British documents if they can show they cannot alter their foreign-issued ones.
 This “may include married naturalised British citizens” where legal requirements mean they can’t change the family name displayed on their foreign passport.